10 MIN READ

 Cropping System2

 There is a tremendous amount of data that supports crop rotation as a method to increase yield potential in the subsequent corn crop.
 While many producers use a continuous corn production system, the addition of a single crop, usually soybean, in a one year rotation can result in higher yield potential.
-In continuous corn production systems, residue management is key to maximizing the yield potential of the field.
+In continuous corn production systems, residue management is one key to maximizing the yield potential of the field.
 Corn residue can reduce soil temperatures in the spring resulting in uneven emergence, herbicide interception, and serve as an overwintering site for corn diseases.

 Fertility2,3